Operatiën en Inlichtingen

 For the stay-behind division of his section, he needed communication equipment.

-After using a variety of Army Surplus (mainly from Belgian stores),
+After having used a variety of Army Surplus (mainly from Belgian stores),

 he managed to secure a budget of NLG 20,000 (EUR 9100), for the development of the first (and only) Dutch spy radio set: